top of page

 00:00 / 00:00

-In recent years, the concept of atmosphere has become more and more present for scholars of different academic disciplines in the humanities and arts.
-Questions regarding how they are staged, their lasting effect on the lives of people ranging from the individual to the collective, and their ontological status; are some of the discussions that have risen.
-Although they are indeterminate, ambiguous, and difficult to grasp, it cannot be overlooked that atmospheres play an essential role in the shaping of the social and the political.
+In recent years, the concept of atmosphere has gained increasing attention across various disciplines in the humanities and the arts.
+Scholars have explored how atmospheres are staged, their lasting effects on individual and collective experience, and their ontological status.
+Though indeterminate, ambiguous, and difficult to define, atmospheres undeniably play a crucial role in shaping the social and the political.

 Kilpisjärvi, Finland 2015.
 Finnish Society of Bioart.